Noah Jupe: Career

 In 2019, Jupe starred in Honey Boy.
 The independent film is based on Shia LaBeouf's coming-of-age in the entertainment industry, with Jupe playing the young version of the character based on LaBeouf.
 That same year, Jupe also starred in the film Ford v Ferrari.
 In 2020, he starred in the miniseries The Undoing.

 Jupe was featured among "The 12 Young Creatives" in British Vogue's March 2021 issue.
 He reprised his role as Marcus Abbott in A Quiet Place Part II later that year.
 Jupe voiced Peter in the animated film The Magician's Elephant.
 In 2022, it was announced that he had been cast in the sci-fi drama film Morning, directed by Justin Kurzel.
 Additionally, he was cast to star in Apple TV+'s two miniseries Franklin and Lady in the Lake.
+In November 2025, it was announced that Jupe would be starring in the West End adaptation of Romeo and Juliet.
+The production, directed by Robert Icke will be opening in March 2026 at the Harold Pinter Theatre in London.

+In September 2026, Jupe was cast in a "key" role for the Marvel Cinematic Universe (MCU) film Avengers: Secret Wars (2027).